LuD1161/is-your-isp-blocking-you/README.md

 - [x] Replace http client with retryable http client - https://github.com/hashicorp/go-retryablehttp
 - [x] Keep in DB stats for last run, like : 1.
 Scan Time 2.
 Domains scanned 3.
 Accessible, Non-accessible, blocked, connection timed out domains 4.
 Location 5.
 ISP 6.
 Evil or not 7.
 Time of scan 8.
 Type of filtering
 - [x] Save all data as base64 encoded into file.
+- [x] Check DNS Filtering.
+- [ ] Add different ISPs from India and world.
+Airtel, JIO, ACT, Hathaway, Tata, Vodafone etc.
+- [ ] Save results with Folder and list as well.
+Upload to Github.
+- [ ] Add `goreleaser` to automatically publish new version
 - [ ] Create an un-censored source of truth.
-- [ ] Check with some un-censored source of truth.
+- [ ] Corroborate data with some un-censored source of truth.
-- [ ] Add `goreleaser` to automatically publish new version
+- [ ] Option to just check for a particular type of filtering like DNS , HTTP, SNI etc
 - [ ] Can check for `www` subdomain, where the answer to a `GET` request is `no such host`.
 - [ ] **Better Blocking Check** : Can check if page is blocked by checking similarity from a non-blocked source ( like a s3 bucket that saves the pages daily ) ?
 - [ ] Try out bypasses for common techniques.
 Keep this as an option in the cli tool.